nipakke/drizzle-zero/README.md

 This command will, by default, output your schema to `zero-schema.gen.ts`.
 You can customize this config file path with `-o, --output <output-file>`.

+To specify a custom tsconfig file, use `-t, --tsconfig <tsconfig-file>`.
+It will, by default, look for one in the current directory.

 ### Define Zero schema file

 You can then import the `zero-schema.gen.ts` schema from your Zero `schema.ts`